 Accuracy is dependant on a few variables, such as:

 It is important to understand that a fresh watch off the shelf may need a break-in period of a month or so.
 This allows the watch to find its beat and distribute the lubricants evenly.
 If you find the watch not to be as accurate as you would expect after the break-in period, there are generally two courses of action to increase accuracy - both being minor in nature, but require competent watchmakers to perform:

-A mechanical wristwatch is comprised of small gears, miniature screws & paper thin springs - as with any mechanical instruments that have constantly moving parts, a mechanical watch requires periodic maintenance.
+A mechanical wristwatch is comprised of small gears, miniature screws and paper-thin springs - as with any mechanical instruments that have constantly moving parts, a mechanical watch requires periodic maintenance.

 As a watch ages the lubricants start to break down and the gears shift ever so slightly, and the accuracy of the watch will decline as well.
-The accuracy may be compensated by performing a couple of regulations over the course of a few years.
+The accuracy may be compensated by performing a couple of regulations (see above) over the course of a few years.
 However, ultimately a complete overhaul will be required.
-There are a few methods of thoughts to the frequency of service.
+There are a few methods of thought to the frequency of service.
 Some say that a service should be done every 2-3 years as the manufacturer suggests.
-Others subscribe to the "if it ain't broke, don't fix it" rule and will only send it into the manufacturer once the watch stops working - which could be many years.
-We suggest a middle ground, that the watch go in every 5 years or sooner if you notice something amiss.
-Anything longer than 5 years will create undue stress on different parts and end up costing more to replace those components.
-A complete overhaul entails disassembling the movement, inspecting each component, replacing any damaged components, cleaning each part, lubricating, reassembling, adjusting and regulating the movement
+Others subscribe to the "if it ain't broke, don't fix it" rule and will only send it in to the manufacturer once the watch stops working - which could be many years.
+We suggest a middle ground, the watch should be sent in every 5 years - or sooner if you notice something amiss.
+Waiting longer than 5 years to send it in will result in undue stress wearing out different parts, ultimately costing more to replace those components.
+A complete overhaul entails disassembling the movement, inspecting each component, replacing any damaged components, cleaning each part, lubricating, reassembling, adjusting and regulating the movement.

 The cost for a complete overhaul could start at roughly $250 for a simple watch, going up to $500 for a chronograph and into the thousands for a highly complicated watch.